martineberlein/evogfuzzplusplus/README.md

 EvoGFuzz
 =======

-This repo contains the code to execute, develop and test our grammar-based fuzzing tool **EvoGFuzz**.
+This repo contains the code to execute, develop and test our grammar-based fuzzing tool **EvoGFuzz**, which was first described in our paper _Evolutionary Grammar-Based Fuzzing_ accepted at [SSBSE'2020](http://ssbse2020.di.uniba.it/).

 **Example**